Belthasaran/rhtools/README.md

      Do not use a numeric ID number, unless the hack is on SMWC, and your ID number matches theirs!

+# PSETS

-6. OPTIONAL STEP,   create a  patchblob bundle or pset.
+  OPTIONAL STEP when recording hacks in Database ,   create a  patchblob bundle or pset.
     A pset is a .zip file containing many hacks sorted by Id prefix.
     Each pset Zip appears as an entry in psets.dat.